-- (f)-"Net-contribution"-of-a-party-to-a-joint-account-as-of-any given-time-is-the-sum-of-all-deposits-thereto-made-by-or-for-the-party, less-all-withdrawalo-made-by-or-for-the-party-that-have-not-been-paid to-or-applied to-the-use-of-any-other-party,-plus-a-pro-rata-share-of any-interest-or-dividends-included-in-the-current-balance.-The-term includes,-in-addition,-any-proceeds-of-deposit-life-insurance-added-to the-account-by-reason-of-the-death-of-the-party-whose-net-contribution is-in-question.-In-the-absence-of-proof-otherwise,-only-parties-who have-a-present-right-of-withdrawal-shall-be-considered-as-having-a-net contribution-and-the-net-contribution-of-each-of-the-parties-having-a present-right-of-withdrawal-is-deemed-to-be-an-equal-amount- - (g)-"Party"-means a person-who, by-the-terms-of-the-account, has a present-right, subject to request, to payment from a multiple party account.
-A -P.O.D. payer or beneficiary of a trust account is a party only after the account becomes payable to the payer or beneficiary by reason of surviving the original payer or trustee.
-Unless the context otherwise requires, "party" includes a guardian, conservator, personal representative, or assignee, including a levying creditor, of a party.
-"Party" also includes a person identified as a trustee of an account for another whether or not a beneficiary is named, but it does not include any named beneficiary unless the beneficiary has a present right-of-withdrawal. - (h)-"Payment"-of-sums on deposit includes withdrawal, payment on eheck-or-other-directive-of-a-party, and any pledge-of-sums on deposit by-a-party-and-any-set-off, or-reduction-or-other-disposition-of-all-or part-of-an-account-pursuant-to-a-pledge. - (i)--"P.O.D.--account"-means-an-account-payable-on-request-to-one person-during-the-person's-lifetime-and-on-the-person's-death-to-one-or more-P.O.D.-payees,-or-to-one-or-more-persons-during-their-lifetimes and-on-the-death-of-all-of-them-to-one-or-more-P.O.D.-payees. - (j)-"P.O.D.-payee"-means a-person-designated on a P.O.D.-account as-one-to-whom-the-account-is-payable-on-request-after-the-death-of-one or-more-persons - (k)-"Proof-of-death"-includes-an-original-or-attested-or-certified copy-of-a-death-certificate-or-record-or-report-that-is-prima-facie evidence-of-death-under-Section-10577-of-the-Health-and-Safety-Gode;
+- (f)-"Net-contribution" of a party to a joint account as of any given time is the sum of all deposits thereto made by or for the party; less all withdrawals made by or for the party that have not been paid to or applied to the use of any other party, plus a pro rate share of any interest or dividends included in the current balance.
+The term includes, in addition, any proceeds of deposit life insurance added to the account by reason of the death of the party whose not contribution is in question.
+In the absence of proof otherwise, only parties who have a present right of withdrawal shall be considered as having a present right of withdrawal is deemed to be an equal amount. - (g)-"Party"-means-a-person-who, by-the-terms-of-the-account, has-a present-right, subject-to-request, to-payment-from-a-multiple-party account.
+A-P.O.D. payee or beneficiary of a trust-account to a party only-after the account becomes payable to the payee or beneficiary by reason of surviving the original payee or trustee.
+Unless the context otherwise-requires, "party" includes a guardian, conservator, personal representative, or assignee, including a levying creditor, of a party.
+"Party"-also includes a person identified as a trustee of an account for another whether or not a beneficiary is named, but it does not include -any-named beneficiary unless the beneficiary has a present right-of-withdrawal. - (h)-"Payment"-of-sums-on-deposit-includes-withdrawal,--payment-on check-or-other-directive-of-a-party,--and-any-pledge-of-sums-on-deposit by-a-party-and-any-set-off,-or-reduction-or-other-disposition-of-all-or part-of-an-account-pursuant-to-a-pledge- - (i)-"P.O.D.-account"-means an account-payable on request to one person-during the person's lifetime and on the person's death to one or more P.O.D. payees, or to one or more persons during their lifetimes and on the death of all of them to one or more P.O.D. payees. - (j)-"P.O.D.-payee"-means-a-person-designated-on-a-P.O.D.-account as-one-to-whom-the-account-is-payable-on-request-after-the-death-of-one or-more-persons- - (k)-"Proof-of-death"-includes-an-original-or-attented-or-certified copy-of-a-death-certificate-or-record-or-report-that-in-prima-facie cvidence-of-death-under-Section-10577-of-the-Health-and-Safety-Gode,

-Seetions-1530-to-1532,-inclusive,-of-the-Evidence-Code,-or-another statute-of-this-state.
+Seetions--1530-to-1532,-inclusive,-of-the-Evidence-Code,-or-another statute-of-this-state-

-- (1)-A-financial-institution-"receives"-an-order-or-notice-under this-part-when-it-is-received-by-the-particular-office-or-branch-office of-the-financial-institution-where-the-account-is-earried. - (m)-"Request"-means-a-proper-request-for-withdrawal,-or-a-check-or order-for-payment,--that-complies-with-all-conditions-of-the-account (including-special-requirements-concerning-necessary-signatures)-and regulations--of--the--financial-institution;--but--if--the--financial institution-conditions-withdrawal--or-payment--on-advance-notice,--for purposes-of-thio-part-the-request-for-withdrawal-or-payment-is-treated as-immediately-effective-and-a-notice-of-intent--to-withdraw-is-treated as-a-request-for-withdrawal- - (n)-"Sums-on-deposit"-means-the-balance-payable-on-a-multiple-party-account-including-interest,-dividends,-and-in-addition-any deposit-life-insurance-proceeds-added-to-the-account-by-reason-of-the death-of-a-party. - (e)-"Trust-account" means an account in the name of one or more parties as trustee for one or more beneficiaries where the relationship is established by the form of the account and the deposit agreement with the financial institution and there is no subject of the trust other than the sums on deposit in the account.
-In a trust account, it is not essential that payment to the beneficiary be mentioned in the deposit agreement.
-The deposit agreement shall indicate the current address of any beneficiary.
-A trust account does not include (1) a regular trust account under a testamentary trust or a trust agreement that has significance apart from the account or (2) a fiduciary account arising from a fiduciary relation such as attorney elient. - (p)--"Withdrawal"-includes-payment-to-a-third-person-pursuant-to check-or-other-directive-of-a-party-
+- (I)-A-financial-institution-"receives"-an-order-or-notice-under this-part-when-it-is-received-by-the-particular-office-or-branch-office of-the-financial-institution-where-the-account-is-earried. - (m)-"Request"-means-a-proper-request-for-withdrawal,-or-a-check-or order-for-payment,--that-complies-with-all-conditions-of-the-account (including-special-requirements-concerning-necessary-signatures)--and regulations--of--the--financial--institution;--but--if--the--financial institution-conditions-withdrawal-or-payment-on-advance-notice,--for purposes-of-this-part-the-request-for-withdrawal-or-payment-is-treated as-immediately-effective and a-notice-of-intent-to-withdraw-is-treated as-a-request-for-withdrawal- - (n)-"Sums-on-deposit"-means-the-balance-payable-on-a-multiple-party-account-including-interest;-dividends;-and-in-addition-any deposit-life-insurance-proceeds-added-to-the-account-by-reason-of-the death-of-a-party; - (p)--"Withdrawal"--includes-payment-to-a-third-person-pursuant-to-eheek-or-other-directive-of-a-party-